-Chart 1 - Post Secondary Degree Attainment for Women as a % of all degrees awarded (National)10
+Chart 1 - Post Secondary Degree Attainment by Gender (National)10

 However, women and people of color are underpaid compared to their male peers.
-In 2014, women in the City of Spokane working full-time earned 78 cents for every dollar earned by men in the city.11 A majority of people of color earned even less when compared to their white counterparts.12
+In 2014, women in the City of Spokane working full-time earned 78 cents for every dollar earned by men in the city.
+11 A majority of people of color earned even less when compared to their white counterparts.
+12